EU banking watchdog warns of risks from Bitcoin

 Bitcoin is not backed by any central bank or government, or by physical assets.
 Its value depends on people's confidence in the currency.

-It has been gaining acceptance by the general public and investment community but has yet to become an accepted form of payment on websites of major retailers such as Amazon.com (AMZN.O).
+It has been gaining acceptance by the general public and investment community but has yet to become an accepted form of payment on websites of major retailers such as Amazon.com.

 "Cases have been reported of consumers losing significant amounts of virtual currency, with little prospect of having it returned.
 Also, when using virtual currency for commercial transactions, consumers are not protected by any refund rights under EU law," said the EBA.